-Fast forward 2 or 3 years, and disillusion, boredom, unhappiness and self-doubt sets in.
-You may be fortunate enough to qualify in the department you wanted to specialise, yet there might just something that’s affecting the fulfillment of your role since you qualified.
+Fast forward two or three years, and disillusion, boredom, unhappiness, self-doubt, or possibly depression set in.
+You may be fortunate enough to qualify in the department you wanted to specialise, yet there might just be something that’s affecting the fulfillment of your role since you qualified.
 Friends who qualified at the same time as you seem to be progressing faster or climbing up the career ladder faster than you, and you don’t understand how or why that is.
 You reflect on your own career and you feel frustrated as to why you’re not getting the job satisfaction you expected or hoped.

 1. You’re picking up bad habits early

-Just as no two law firms is the same, no two individual lawyers is the same.
+Just as no two law firms are the same, no two individual lawyers are the same.
 When you reflect on your training period, you can probably identify which partners and senior lawyers you enjoyed working with the most.
 It’s typical for law firms to encourage their trainee solicitors to work for as many partners and senior lawyers as possible.

-Yet, once you enter a department on qualification, you will probably work with one or two partners or senior associates more closely than others.
-With whom you end up working is more down to the needs of that department than your personal preference or indeed, the preference of your line manager or partner.
+Yet, once you enter a department on qualification, the likelihood is you will work with one or two partners or senior associates more closely than others.
+With which senior colleague you end up working is more down to the needs of that department than your personal preference or indeed, the preference of your line manager or partner.
 If you get matched with a partner or Of Counsel who is inspiring, patient, and willing to mentor you with constructive feedback on your work, then the foundations of a talented and motivated lawyer will be developed in you.

-However, if you get paired with a senior lawyer who doesn’t invest in your training and supervision, or seemingly forever keeps redacting or criticising the majority of your work, the seeds of doubt are laid in your mind.
-Clearly, those doubts will grow over time.
+However, if you get paired with a senior lawyer who doesn’t invest in your training and supervision, or forever keeps redacting or criticising your work, the seeds of doubt are laid in your mind.
+Clearly those doubts will grow over time.
 And to a young, up-and-coming lawyer, that can be soul destroying.

 "..you will get a gut feel as to whether your supervisor is the right person to learn from"

-Likewise, bad habits can easily be picked up by simply not knowing the most efficient and productive way of doing things, or adopting bad habits of your superior.
+Likewise, bad habits can easily be picked up by simply not knowing the most efficient and productive way of doing things or assuming the habits of your superior as "normal practice".
 Every practice area has its own modus operandi when it comes to daily fee-earning work.
 Inevitably there will be some processes that need to be followed, drafting and negotiation styles to adopt, and even differences in the method of billing and chasing fees down in order maximise your fee recovery rate.
 Even though you may not know how to handle a case or deal matter properly and thoroughly, you will get a gut feel as to whether your supervisor is the right person to learn from, common sense should prevail (and if the situation is grave, refer to the Law Society's Guide to Professional Conduct).

-Only in the most extreme cases would you need you to reach out to the professional conduct rules, but everyday, seemingly innocuous behaviour will give you some indicators as to whether you are getting the necessary quality of training.
+Only in the most extreme cases would you need to reach out to the professional conduct rules, but your daily routine seemingly innocuous behaviour will give you some indicators as to whether you are getting the necessary quality of training.
 One sort of behaviour may not, in and of itself, be a cast iron basis for questioning the quality of supervision of your superior but a combination of the following, and other similar behaviours and incidences, might just be.

-Examples could include your supervisor being prone to violent outbursts and using passive aggressive communication with you daily and frequently, your supervisor often being shouted at themselves by clients, your supervisor turning on the charm with their clients and yet speaks to you in a brusque and impatient manner, your supervisor refusing to speak with you other than via email, text or telephone, blaming you when things go wrong, there being continual delays in producing documents, lapses in concentration leading to missing documents or procedures being followed, your supervisor often being away from the office without any updates as to where they are or when they will return, leaving you to answer to exasperated clients, or invoices frequently being issued late or not being chased for remittance.
+Examples could include your supervisor ignoring you when you have a question or request for clarification, being prone to violent outbursts and using passive aggressive communication with you daily and frequently, your supervisor often being shouted at themselves by clients, your supervisor turning on the charm with their clients and yet speaks to you in a brusque and impatient manner, your supervisor refusing to speak with you other than via email, text or telephone, blaming you when things go wrong, there being continual delays in producing documents, lapses in concentration leading to missing documents or procedures being followed, your supervisor often being away from the office without any updates as to where they are or when they will return, leaving you to answer to exasperated clients, or invoices frequently being issued late or not being chased for remittance.

 2. Your team is too top heavy

 Typically, the structure of teams within law firms are a pyramid shape.
-In other words, you’ll get a partner, an of counsel or senior associate, two or three junior to mid-level associates, and a trainee/paralegal.
+In other words, you’ll get a partner, an of counsel or senior associate, two or three junior-to-mid level associates, and several trainee solicitors and/or paralegals.
 That enables the work to 'cascade' down the team structure and allow junior associates to be exposed to a broad suite of transactions and documents.

 If, however, the ratio in a team is 1 partner, 4 senior lawyers and a junior associate, guess who gets the raw deal?
 In this situation, typically the senior lawyers will be fighting for the best quality work available and push the quasi-administrative and routine work to the junior, every time.
 The first 3-6 months will seemingly be good for your work experience.
-Yet, there are so many disclosure bundles and witness statements that you can prepare, or so many verification notes or due diligence reports to draft or proof read before you think, “hang on, this isn’t what I signed up for, I can't be doing this for the rest of my career!”.
-Should you continue to work in this team structure for several more years, you will realise that you haven’t really gained much substantive and quality legal experience.
+Yet, there are so many disclosure bundles and witness statements that you can prepare, or so many verification notes or due diligence reports to draft or proof-read before you think, “hang on, this isn’t what I signed up for, I can't be doing this for the rest of my career!”.
+Should you decide to continue working in this team structure for several more years, you will realise that you haven’t really gained much substantive and quality legal experience over that time.

 3. You don’t get on well with your partner or peers